NFS11/Help-with-TOOLS./README.md

 # Help-with-TOOLS.
 Recently some people have been asking me for help on RAT tools or other things.
 This has all been going onto my ActivePorts respiratory.
-I have created this respiratory so you can ask how to use things or pop by and say hi or something.
+I have created this respiratory so you can ask how to use things or pop by and say hi or something. (note: i may not be online 100% of the time to see your issues.)

 How to ask for help here?
 - Go post an issue with what tool you need help with, what your problem is, or if you just want to say hi.